olepoeschl/NQueensFAF/README.md

 The CPU's and the GPU's are used with stock settings.

 Attention: Your graphics card may go into another power state when running the program.
 To check this and to avoid this, you can use a tool such as "nvidiainfo".

+# Usage
+## Try the command line interface
+_Documentation is in progress._

+## Use it in your project
+_Documentation is in progress._

+## Implement your own algorithm
+The abstract class Solver provides a good structure and handy features for your own N Queens Problem solution algorithm.
+Just extend it and fill the abstract methods with your code.
+<br>The method names are self explanatory.

 # General